Mobile Application Development Series – Part 3

 After Microsoft acquired Xamarin it became free to use with versions of Visual Studio.
 The Xamarin Test Cloud is worthy of mention; a 2,000-strong real device testing suite in the cloud where users can setup tests and get comprehensive results including performance statistics, screenshots for the steps taken and compare for regression testing.

-Appcelerator recently announced Hyperloop – which vastly increases the power of this as a true cross platform mobile development tool, as Hyperloop exposes all native functionality for iOS and Apple – with planned support for Windows Phone in the future.
+Appcelerator works with Hyperloop – which vastly increases the power of this as a true cross platform mobile development tool, as Hyperloop exposes all native functionality for iOS and Apple.

 Like similar tools, Appcelerator provides analytics and third party components to implement 3rd party modules.
 For enterprise customers there is also the option for using a virtual private cloud server for storing sensitive data.